 IMPORTANT NOTE: This is a very rough preliminary draft of what we are working on at the moment.
 All content here is subject to change as we finish integrating the printed book material and course lab exercises into the course design.
-We expect for this to be complete by the end of July 2021.
+We expect for this to be complete by mid-August 2021.

 Status: Course design 80% complete.